Zaloog/Zaloog/README.md

 ## About Me
 I am an IT Business Engineer from Cologne, Germany.
-With my engineering background and my passion for developing clean and tested code, I enjoy working on innovative projects to create solutions for end users which have a real impact.
-I want to make an impact with my work and projects to make the world a better place.
+With my engineering background and my passion for Software Engineering, I want to make an impact with my work and projects to make the world a better place.

-I contribute to open-source software and also maintain some CLI developer tools and libraries myself.
+In my freetime contribute to open-source software and also maintain some CLI developer tools and libraries myself.
 As a self-driven learner, I deepen my expertise by building projects to explore and learn about new technologies and frameworks.